ayoub2205/EEG-Based-Neurological-Disorder-Detection-using-Deep-Learning/README.md

   <img src="https://img.shields.io/badge/Status-Research%20Project-success" />
 </p>

->  End-to-end AI system for automated detection of neurological disorders from EEG signals using hybrid CNN-RNN architectures with a full-stack web interface.
+>  End-to-end AI system for automated detection of neurological disorders from EEG signals using hybrid architectures with a full-stack web interface.

 ---

 ## Overview

-Neurological disorders are complex and often difficult to diagnose due to the noisy and high-dimensional nature of EEG signals.
-This project presents a **complete intelligent system** that leverages **Deep Learning** to automatically analyze EEG signals and detect multiple neurological conditions.
+Neurological disorders are complex and challenging to diagnose due to the noisy, high-dimensional, and non-stationary nature of EEG signals.
+This project presents a comprehensive intelligent system that leverages advanced deep learning techniques to automatically analyze EEG data and detect multiple neurological conditions.
+It demonstrates the significant potential of artificial intelligence in enhancing early diagnosis and providing efficient, accessible decision-support tools.
+Furthermore, this work highlights the growing impact of deep learning in the biomedical domain and paves the way for intelligent systems capable of effectively assisting healthcare professionals in clinical decision-making.

 ###  Key Contributions

 *  End-to-end pipeline (EEG → AI → Web App)
 *  Hybrid Deep Learning (CNN + RNN)
 *  Multi-disease detection system
-*  Full-stack deployment (Django + React)
 *  Real-world biomedical application

 ---